 Everything has the beginning and the end

-Before I tell you anything more, I have to say that Madagascar is truly amazing country.
-I fell in love with it from the very first sight and I knew it is going to be very special trip.
+Before I tell you anything more, I have to say that Madagascar is a truly amazing country.
+I fell in love with it from the very first sight and I knew it is going to be a very special trip.
 And it truly was!
 We were two girls travelling there alone and we felt really safe.
 People were usually very helpful, even though they didn’t speak much English and our French was terrible.
 Probably that was also the problem – we felt too safe at the time and we lost a bit of our cautiousness.